 1. Paper maps don’t run out of battery power

 GPS receivers are great for navigation and getting to where you want to go.
-But in a survival situation, paper maps provide a reliable backup to a GPS receivers, smartphone, or tablet.
+But in a survival situation, paper maps provide a reliable backup to GPS receivers, smartphones, or tablets.

-It’s in those gridlock situations where you lose battery power or your signal, where paper maps can be a savior.
+It’s in those gridlock situations where you lose battery power or your signal, that paper maps can be a savior.
 Coupled with a compass, you can orientate where you are.